This easy broiled salmon recipe is ready in 10 minutes, making it perfect for a weeknight dinner.

 Variations

-- Another tasty variation I like is brushing the salmon fillets with melted ghee instead of spraying them with olive oil.
-The ghee adds a rich nutty flavor.
+- Another tasty variation I like is replacing the olive oil with melted ghee.
+The ghee adds a rich, nutty flavor.
+You can also use avocado oil - a neutral-tasting oil with a high smoke point.

 The detailed instructions for making this recipe are listed in the recipe card below.
 Here's an overview of the steps: